 In this article, we will cover how to connect to your dedicated IP on Linux.

-NOTE: We offer .deb and .rpm packages compatible with Debian 10 or newer, Ubuntu 18.04 or newer, Linux Mint 19 or newer, and Fedora 32 or newer systems.
+NOTE: We offer .deb and .rpm packages compatible with Debian 11 or newer, Ubuntu 20.04 or newer, Linux Mint 21 or newer, Raspberry PI OS, and Fedora 32 or newer systems.
 Community-supported distributions may also work, but there is limited troubleshooting regarding distribution-specific issues.
 Moreover, we support GNOME and KDE desktop environments.

 In order for you to be able to connect, first double-check if you have done the following: